The Future of CRM: How AI, Composable Architecture, and Real-Time Data Are Reshaping SAP CX

 Is composable CRM more expensive than a suite?

-It depends.
-Composable architecture can reduce licensing costs (pay only for what you use) but may increase integration costs (connecting multiple tools).
-For mid-market companies, starting with an SAP CX suite and selectively replacing components is typically more cost-effective than building composable from scratch.
+Depends.
+Composable can reduce licensing costs (pay only for what you actually use) but may increase integration costs (connecting multiple tools).
+For mid-market companies, starting with SAP CX and selectively replacing components is typically more cost-effective than building composable from scratch.
+Fair enough on both approaches.

 How does SAP CX compare to Salesforce for AI capabilities?

-Both platforms invest heavily in AI.
+Both invest heavily.
 Salesforce has Einstein and Agentforce; SAP has Joule.
-SAP’s advantage: Joule is embedded directly in CX workflows and can access ERP data natively (real-time pricing, inventory, order history).
-Salesforce’s advantage: larger ISV ecosystem and more third-party AI integrations.
+SAP’s edge: Joule is embedded directly in CX workflows and can access ERP data natively (real-time pricing, inventory, order history).
+Salesforce’s edge: larger ISV ecosystem and more third-party AI integrations.
+Different strengths for different situations.

 When will AI agents handle full sales cycles autonomously?

 Not soon.
 AI agents can handle individual tasks (qualifying leads, drafting emails, scheduling meetings) but lack the judgement for complex B2B negotiations.
-Expect AI to handle 60-70% of repetitive sales tasks by 2028, with humans managing relationship-critical interactions.
+Expect AI to handle 60-70% of repetitive sales tasks by 2028, with humans managing the relationship-critical stuff.
+And I reckon that’s where we want the line to be.

 The Full SAP CX Portfolio